 Foundations courses are intended to give students skills and perspectives that are fundamental to undertaking higher education.
-Courses taken to fulfill the Foundations requirement may not be used to fulfill Diversification or Focus requirements.
-Only courses taken after they have an official Foundations designation (FW, FS, or FG) will count as meeting the Foundations requirement.
+Only courses taken after they have an official Foundations designation (FW, FQ or FG) will count as meeting the Foundations requirement.

 To enroll in a course that meets the Foundations requirement, students must first meet the Prerequisites, if any.
-Approved Courses are listed on the Foundation Requirements page.
+Some courses that satisfy a Focus requirement may also simultaneously satisfy Diversification and/or Writing Intensive requirements.
+(See a counselor for "Requirements that may be Double-Dipped.")